belidzs/mnb/README.md

 # MNB

-This package provides Pythonic access the exchange rate API hosted by Magyar Nemzeti Bank (MNB, Central Bank of Hungary).
+This package provides Pythonic access to the exchange rate API hosted by Magyar Nemzeti Bank (MNB, Central Bank of Hungary).

 ## Background